Why You Should See an Oculoplastic Surgeon for Cosmetic Eyelid Surgery

 Ptosis Repair vs. Blepharoplasty

 The way that blepharoplasty works is that the surgeon removes excess skin through tiny, hidden incisions.
 This procedure corrects the sagging that occurs when the skin loses elastin and collagen.
 Ptosis surgery may be performed with blepharoplasty if necessary, or as a standalone procedure.
 This technique is tailored to the patient’s structural abnormality.
 For example, a weak levator muscle may be surgically tightened.
 The evaluation of the eyelids for ptosis is vital to an optimal eyelid surgery outcome.
 Tightening the eyelid skin only, when the muscle is lax or malpositioned, may result in an unsatisfactory appearance.
+Heavy, drooping upper eyelids are not always what they seem.
+An oculoplastic surgeon has the extensive training to spot signs of ptosis and correct this condition.
+To learn more about the surgical techniques used to treat ptosis, contact our Amarillo office.
+We’re happy to schedule a consultation for you at

 Contact Us For All Your Health Related Queries!